canix1/managedpriv/content/english/blog/Finding Highly Privileged Accounts in ACL's - Part 2.md

 These accounts are Tier 0 accounts and should be treated as the same.

 If you are not familiar with  the Tier Model and Active Directory you must read up on it.
-For mor information on the Tier Model see https://aka.ms/tiermodel
+For more information on the Tier Model see https://aka.ms/tiermodel

 ### Objectives